ronaldkaptein/Alcyone/readme.md

 By default, the newest post is shown on the home page.
 This can be changed in `index.php` if wanted.

+## Internal links

+Internal links can be used in the markdown file using the syntax "&#91;&#91;link text:filename.md&#93;&#93;".
+Where `filename.md` is an existing file in the `content` directory.
+The extension `.md` can be omitted if wanted, it is then added automatically.

 ## Styling

-The style of the website can be changed by editing style.css.
+If wanted, the style of the website can be changed by editing the file `user.css` in the `content` directory.
+There is also a file
+`alcyone.css` in the main directory, but it is advised not to edit this file, because it may be changed during an update, in which case user changes are lost.
+The user can override the settings in `alcyone.css` in `user.css`.

 ## Advanced